Lua-sketch/sample_project/README.md

 12. Set a logged in cookie in the onSignIn function - https://www.w3schools.com/js/js_cookies.asp
 13. Cookies will be stored for your enitre domain, so now on other pages you can read the cookie in javascript and show other elements - https://stackoverflow.com/questions/5639346/what-is-the-shortest-function-for-reading-a-cookie-by-name-in-javascript

+## Pagination
+// TODO Devon to write a tutorial

+## State control (save their progress for code, or quiz - similar to firebase)
+// TODO Devon to write a tutorial

 ## Nice to haves